Epistimio/orion/docs/src/install/core.rst

    pip install orion

-Note that the only algorithm provided by default is random search.
-More algorithms are available in the :doc:`plugin section </plugins/install>`, their installation procedure is the same as Oríon's.
+Note that Oríon comes with the following algorithms: Random Search, Hyperband, and ASHA.
+More algorithms are available in the :doc:`plugin section </plugins/install>`, their installation is also done through ``pip``.

 .. _PyPI: https://pypi.org/project/orion/